GLEAMviz Simulator Client

 Manual

-To learn more on how to get started: watch a ten minute tutorial on how to set up your first simulation and get a first introduction on the things you can do with GLEAMviz.
+To learn more on how to get started you can watch a ten minute tutorial showing how to set up your first simulation and get a first introduction on the things you can do with GLEAMviz.
 The tutorial illustrates the basic operations needed to create a compartmental model, define the initial conditions of the simulation, manage the simulation files and visualize the results.
 Operations concerned with the export of data and setup configurations are also briefly covered.
-Note that this tutorial uses a previous version 2.8 which has a slightly different user interface.
+Please note that this tutorial uses an old version of the software, with a different user interface.

 Conditions of use